52North/WeatherRoutingTool/README.md

 lats_per_step: (M,N) array of latitudes for different routes (shape N=headings+1) and routing steps (shape M=steps,decreasing)</br>
 lons_per_step: (M,N) array of longitude for different routes (shape N=headings+1) and routing steps (shape M=steps,decreasing)

+# Pruning methods
+The pruning is the basis of the optimisation process for the isofuel algorithm.
+There exist three major concepts that can be used to adjust the pruning:

+1. The definition of the angular region that is used for the pruning.
+This is specified by the number of pruning segments, the reach of the pruning sector and, most importantly, the course around which the pruning segments are centered -- in the following refered to as *symmetry axis*
+2. The choice of how route segments are grouped for the pruning.
+3. The minimisation criterion that is used as basis for the pruning.

+## The Definition of the Symmetry Axis
+Two methods for the definition of the symmetry axis can be selected:

+1. The symmetry axis is defined by the grand circle distance between the start point and the destination.
+In case intermediate waypoints have been defined, the intermediat start and end point are utilised.
+2. The symmetry axis is defined by the median of the courses of the routing segments from the current routing step.

+## Grouping Route Segments
+Three possibilities are available for the choice of the objects which are used for the pruning:

+1. *courses-based*:  Route segments are grouped according to their courses.
+2. *larger-direction-based*: Route segments are grouped accoding to the angle of the connecting line between the global start point and the end of the route segment.
+3. *branch-based*: Route segments of one *branch* form a group.
+For a particular routing step, a branch is the entity of route segments that originate from one common point.

+## The Minimisation Criterion
+*to be continued*

 ## Genetic Algorithm

 ### General concept